Online offers for revenue share writing gigs are ubiquitous. They’ve been around since the early days of the Internet.

 - 31 percent said they’d rather not say.

 - McGaw/Harlow sites.
+[NOTE: This entire family of sites is now gone.]
 Founders Danielle McGaw and Michelle Harlow run seven revenue share writing sites, including Listofied, Honest Reviewz, Trendzic and Craft Closet.
 But in an interview with McGaw, she primarily discussed their most popular revenue share writing sites:

 - Writedge launched in 2014.
 Currently, the site has 4,591 subscribers and over 200 approved writers.
 However, only 157 writers have submitted at least three articles, with 30 publishing at least 50 articles or more.